 Visa has announced some significant changes aimed at improving the handling of card transactions.
-These changes are intended to enhance the current cardholder experience by allowing cardholders to view a credit/return on their online banking statement in real time, receive text alerts and minimize return inquiries as well as simplifying the chargeback process which will improve the customer experience for both you and cardholders.
+These changes are intended to enhance the current cardholder experience by allowing cardholders to view a credit/return on their online banking statement in real-time, receive text alerts and minimize return inquiries as well as simplify the chargeback process which will improve the customer experience for both you and cardholders.

 Another benefit is the added protection from the threat of force-post fraud that can create excessive chargeback risk and unnecessary operational expenses.
 Some customers may require a simple update to their terminal to receive these added features.
 We are taking the necessary steps to accommodate these changes to ensure all customers can take advantage of these beneficial programs.
 You do not need to take any action at this time.
 If your account requires an update, we will reach out to you in the coming months.

 Visa is introducing an authorization requirement for return transactions (also known as a cardholder refund).
 Authorizing a return enables the card issuer to validate the cardholder account, decline potentially fraudulent cards, and minimize chargebacks if the account does not exist or is closed.
 The return authorization message is intended to improve the return process, reduce return inquiries and improve the customer experience for cardholders by enabling them to view a credit/return on their online banking account/statement in real-time and receive other services from the card issuer such as text alerts.